smarts-project/smarts-project.github.io/_pages/main-page.md

 [Return to top](#the-competition)

 ### Competition timeline
-The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by Huawei Noah's Ark Lab with a number of academic collaborators from Canadian universities.
+The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by NCRN and academic collaborators from Canadian universities.

 * Aug.
 1, 2022: competition opens.
 * Nov.
 1, 2022: competition closes at 11:59pm Pacific Time.